wenjie-tu/class-notes/README.md

 # Class Notes

-This directory is made for class notes and exercise solutions.
+This repository is made for my class notes and exercise solutions.